The-Achievers-Team/ArchKatas2022/Solution/use_cases_actors.md

 ## Important workflows

-This section will expnad on the use case diagram and will explore each individual action by the actor(s).
+This section will expand on the use case diagram and will explore each individual actions by the actor(s).

 ### Create Profile